Hexilee/unhtml/README.md

 In most cases, this package will find the `#test > p:nth-child(4)` element and try to parse its `innerText` as int.

-However, when the field type is `Struct` or `Slice`, something will be more complex.
+However, when the field type is `Struct` or `Slice`, it will be more complex.

 ##### Struct